raviguptag/VLBR/README.md

 4) This utility does not backup these objects - External Table, Sequence, View, User Profiles etc.
 5) This utility can not restore - Flatten Table Set columns, Identity

+## Feedback
+Please share your feedback at raviguptag@gmail.com.